agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 When you open the extension on a chat that hasn't been analyzed yet, you'll see:
 - **"Scroll to Bottom"** button - Click this first to make sure you're at the latest message
 - **"New Analysis"** button - Click this to analyze your chat history
-- A helpful tip explaining the process
+- A helpful tip explaining the file export process (no input length limits!)

 **What happens when you click "New Analysis":**
 1. The extension scrolls through your entire chat
 2. It creates a special prompt for the AI to analyze your conversation
-3. The prompt gets pasted into your chat (you need to press Send)
+3. **The prompt gets exported to a downloadable file** (bypasses input length limits!)
+4. Instructions are inserted into the chat input pane
+5. You attach the downloaded file to your message and press Send
-4. The AI responds with a breakdown of your conversation topics
+6. The AI responds with a breakdown of your conversation topics

 ---